on-three/weeabot/README.md

 * the ability to have it sign into multiple channels.This could be added, but as yet I'm unsure how robust it would handle multiple simultaneous web lookups from multiple users in multiple channels.
 For the moment I'm content to run one bot per channel.
 * I've also not done much work on testing the bot in how well it handles netsplits/kicks/bans.
 Don't know when i'll get to this.
 * Lastly, even though I was sure to add support for IRC passwords (i.e. signing onto a znc server with password) I don't believe I've added support for irc registered nicks (i.e. NICKSERV).
 This could be added.
 Just haven't gotten to it yet.
+* the SSL support is as yet _completely_ untested.
+I'd recommend just using non-ssl connections for the moment.

 ##Installation